Striveworks/valor/docs/index.md

 - **[Overview](index.md)** (this page): Provides an overview of what Valor is, why it's important, and how it works.
 - **[Installation](installation.md)**: Explains how to install Valor.
-- **[Basic Usage](basic_usage.md)**: Details everything you need to get up and running with using Valor.
+- **[Getting Started Notebook](https://github.com/Striveworks/valor/blob/main/examples/getting_started.ipynb/)**: Details everything you need to get up and running with using Valor.
-- **[Sample Notebooks](https://github.com/Striveworks/valor/blob/main/examples/)**: Collection of descriptive Jupyter notebooks giving examples of how to evaluate model performance using Valor.
+- **[All Sample Notebooks](https://github.com/Striveworks/valor/blob/main/examples/)**: Collection of descriptive Jupyter notebooks giving examples of how to evaluate model performance using Valor.
 - **[Metadata and Filtering](metadata_and_filtering.md)**: Describes Valor's robust support for adding metadata to data, along with how to filter evaluations and Valor objects based on metadata and other attributes.
 - **[Metrics](metrics.md)**: Describes all of the metrics that you can calculate using Valor.
 - **[Endpoints](endpoints.md)**: Documents Valor's various API endpoints.